 Across from the deck is the foundation.
 This is the area where you organize cards by suit, from Ace to King.

-Solitaire is a fairly simple game with very few rules.
+Solitaire is a fairly simple game with very few rules, so learning how to play solitaire shouldn't take too long.
 Your goal when playing to clear the board and organize each suit.
 In order to do that, you must work to uncover all the hidden cards both in the tableau and in the stock deck.

 You can stack cards in numerical order on top of one another across the tableau, but here’s the catch -- you may only stack cards alternating between red and black suits.
 For example, a red two can only be stacked on top of a black three, a black three can only be stacked onto a red four, and so on.

 At the start of the game, you’ll only be able to move around the first card of each pile.
 It’s best to start stacking cards up as soon as possible.
 Oftentimes, you’ll be able to make a few moves just using the cards in the tableau alone.
 As you stack your tableau cards, you will begin to reveal the hidden cards, giving you more options for placing and stacking.

 Once you’ve exhausted all the moves available in the tableau, you can consult the stock deck to pull new cards.
 Depending on your level of expertise, you can either draw one or three cards from the stock.
 If you draw three cards, you can only use the first card of the pull before moving on to the other two.
 If you can’t use the top card in any way, then move on to the next pull.